matias-ceau/scripts/docs/scripts/colormap_from_text.sh.md

 #### Overview

-The `colormap_from_text.sh` script is a Bash utility designed to extract color palettes specified in hexadecimal format from input files.
-It allows users to convert these hex colors into multiple formats, including RGB tuples and ANSI-style color outputs for terminal display.
-The script employs `grep` to find color codes and `sort` to ensure unique entries, enhancing usability for developers and designers who frequently work with color configurations.

-Key functionalities include:
-- Accepting command-line arguments to determine output format.
-- Validating input to prevent incompatible options from being set.
-- Generating output in hexadecimal, RGB, or a color block display as specified by the user.
+This script is designed to extract unique hexadecimal color codes from text files and format them according to user specifications.
+It allows output in three formats: hexadecimal, RGB, or RGB with a colored background.
+The extraction process utilizes `grep` to find color codes in the format `#RRGGBB`, ensuring that only valid hex codes are processed.

+The script begins by defining a usage function which indicates the proper syntax for executing the script.
+It accepts multiple command-line arguments to control the output format:

+- `-x` or `--hex-code`: Outputs only the hex code.
+- `-r` or `--rgb`: Outputs the RGB format.
+- `-c` or `--color`: Outputs the RGB format along with a colored terminal background.

+The script employs a loop to parse and validate input arguments and ensures that only one of the color output options can be selected at a time.

 ---